DotNetBrightener/LinQ-To-Sql-Builder/readme.md

 .NET versions supported
 ===

-At the moment the library supports .Net Core 2.1.
+At the moment the library supports .Net Core 2.1 and above.

 Installation
 ============